Other cycling information

 My traditional bike baskets are strong enough to take any weight that reasonably can be carried in them using just the straps to attach them to the handlebars.
 However, there are circumstances when it is advisable or necessary to use a support underneath the basket:

-For these cases I can supply two different types of front rack for customers who need them.
-These two are shown on the right.
-Click on the pictures for more details.
+We can now supply several different types of front rack for customers who need them including the two designs to the right.
+Click on the pictures for more details, or click here for a broader selection.

 I also provide the details below for a very simple type of basket support which can work in many cases, though I'm afraid I can no longer supply the simple support.